zer0cache/matic-docs/docs/develop/dapp-fauna-polygon-react.md

  Since we passed the `Allowlist` smart contract and all available accounts into our `AllowlistForm` component, we’re able to access them to pull information from our smart contract.
 Since they’re passed in as props, we’re referencing them as `props.contract` and `props.accounts` rather than `contract` and `accounts`.

 2. Once that has been added in, you can see if your application is successfully submitting to Fauna and the blockchain by filling out the form in your application.
-A Metamask window should pop up, and if you click “Accept”, you’ll receive a notification after a few seconds that the transaction was successfully submitted.
+A MetaMask window should pop up, and if you click “Accept”, you’ll receive a notification after a few seconds that the transaction was successfully submitted.
 You can also check for the newly added document in your Fauna collection to make sure it’s writing to both Fauna and the blockchain.

 ### Read transaction data from the blockchain and lookup in Fauna